joshcc3/stg-push-enter/README.md

 # TODO
  - Improve the implementation of hash maps w.r.t the rebalancing and calculation of rebalancing by using bit shift operators.
  - We track the local bindings in a hashmap which we pass around (as a pointer) instead of pushing them onto the stack (as is suggested in the paper).
 The garbage collector would use the layout in the info table to find out about the state of the heap.
 One (in retrospect stupid reason) was that I wanted to declare a case_frame struct (and you can't fit a variable sized list of free variables into a struct)
+ - The pointer table keeps growing - is there a way to shrink it? (considering other stuff holds references into it you can't really move elements around.
+Check if it's possible to free interior portions of a malloced structure.
+ - Todo, create an abstraction in front of our pointer table that allows us to interact with the pointers better - I think I'm actually implementing references here.
+ - There is no need to have local bindings - just index straight into the pointer table.
 # TODO
 You create a file that contains the main functino that gets linked against the other stuff